zicht/htmldev-bundle/README.md

 ```

 This way, you can add components to the styleguide without typing Twig code.
 The keys that start with `styleguide_`
 are only used to influence rendering of the component in the styleguide.
-The other keys of properties of the component itself.
+The other keys are properties of the component itself.

 The available options for rendering in the styleguide are:

 - `styleguide_type`
   The name of the component to show.
-For example, `buttons/text` corresponds to the component `~/htmldev/components/buttons/text.html.twig`.
+For example, `buttons/text` corresponds to the file `~/htmldev/components/buttons/text.html.twig`.
 - `styleguide_title`
   The title that will be rendered with the component.
 - `styleguide_description`
-  An extra description of the component that will be rendered below the title
+  An extra description of the component that will be rendered below the title.
-- `styleguide_dark` (true|false)
+- `styleguide_dark` (`true`|`false`)
   A boolean indicating whether the styleguide should render the component on a dark background, for example for white buttons.
 - `styleguide_component_width`
   Override the default width of the component in the styleguide.
 Use a pixel/percentage/viewport unit to change the width of the component
   next to the code example, e.g. `styleguide_component_width: 500px`.
 Or to render the code example below the component, use `styleguide_component_width: full`.

 #### Adding navigation

 The HtmldevBundle supports two levels of navigation in the styleguide.
-The items that make up the menu should be added tot `~/htmldev/data/styleguide/navigation.yml`.
+The items that make up the menu should be added to `~/htmldev/data/styleguide/navigation.yml`.

 Example of adding a submenu: